xsdk-project/xsdk-community-policies/installation_policies/README.md

 This material is based upon work supported by the U.S. Department of Energy Office of Science, Advanced Scientific Computing Research and Biological and Environmental Research programs.

 -----

+[//]: # "Main body footnotes"

 <sup>1</sup> Packages are free to support their own additional options, but using the standard options should be all that
 is needed to get correct builds.

 <sup>2</sup> A subset of these standard behaviors is implemented in the XSDKDefaults.cmake module and is demonstrated and tested in the CMake project https://github.com/bartlettroscoe/XSDKCMakeProj.

+<sup>3</sup> This standard is related only to arguments to CMake and GNU Autoconf; there is no requirement regarding the make
+system used (for example, that it be GNU make) nor that the make system accepts any particular arguments, such as `make LIBS+=-lz`.

+[//]: # "Links go here"

 [1]: https://ideas-productivity.org/wordpress/wp-content/uploads/2016/04/IDEAS-ConfigurationWhatIsSoftwareConfiguration-V0.2.pdf